andyborrell/pygamezero_bird/docs/source/part2.rst

   If you thought that, then the game fooled you.
 It's a good trick.
 It looks like the player is moving forward.
 But in reality, the player stays still and everything else moves backwards.

 So let's make the pipes move.
-Just as we did with our bird we can add a speed variable to the pipes and use this to move them.
-We want the following lines of code to run once when we run the program, so they need to go at the end of your code:
+Just as we did with our bird we can create a speed variable for the pipes and use this to move them.
+We want the following line of code to run once when we run the program, so it needs to go at the end of your code:

 .. code:: python

    scroll_speed = 1
-   top_pipe.speed = scroll_speed
-   bottom_pipe.speed = scroll_speed

 And they need to move continously, so this code goes in the :code:`update` function:

 .. code:: python

-   top_pipe.x += top_pipe.speed
+   top_pipe.x += scroll_speed
-   bottom_pipe.x += bottom_pipe.speed
+   bottom_pipe.x += scroll_speed

 - Press **play**